BbIKTOP/M.2-key-M-to-wifi/README.md

 Parts and components:

 For USB connection, ordinary 4 pins surface mount JST 1mm pitch conector is used.
 For WiFi module, Apple surface mount connector is used.
 I could not find it available to buy separately, so I use one unsoldered from other cheap adapter.
 The proposed schematic uses LDO to produce 3v3 from USB 5v, as buck converter can make unwanted EMI that could potentially affect PCI-E bus.
-1.2 A 3v3 LDO, like LDL1117S33R, is used, but, I suppose, AMS1117 or equivalent would be enough as well.
+1.2 A 3v3 LDO, like LDL1117S33R, is used, but, I suppose, AMS1117 or any equivalent in SOT-223 package would be enough as well.